preislet/Database_comparator/README.md

 ```

 #### Notes:
 if you want to use the **default value** for some parameter, you can skip it in the configuration file.
 Default values are shown in the table above.

+If the configuration file is not correct, the program will raise an error and inform the user about the problem.

+**If the configuration file is not provided, the program will switch into testing only mode.**

 ### Configuration file .xlsx format